Wild Rice Harvest Bowls with Fig Balsamic Vinaigrette are full of healthy, fall-inspired ingredients. As delicious as they are gorgeous!

 Directions

-1. Add rice and chicken broth to a small saucepan then bring to a boil, place a lid on top, then turn heat down to a simmer and cook for 40-50 minutes or until rice is al dente (verify liquid amount and cooking method with rice package directions.)
-Set aside to cool slightly - can be done a day ahead of time.
+• Add Wild Blend Rice and chicken broth to a small saucepan then bring to a simmer, place a lid on top, turn heat down to low, and simmer for 40-50 minutes or until rice is tender (verify liquid amount and cooking method with rice package directions.)
+Fluff with a fork then set aside to cool slightly.

-2. Preheat oven to 400 degrees.
-Line a half sheet pan with a silpat or foil then spray with nonstick spray if using foil.
-Add butternut squash cubes, 1-1/2 Tablespoons extra virgin olive oil, garlic powder, chili powder, cinnamon, salt, and pepper then toss with your fingers to evenly coat.
+• Preheat oven to 400 degrees.
+Line a half sheet pan with parchment paper or nonstick sprayed foil then add butternut squash cubes, 1-1/2 Tablespoons extra virgin olive oil, garlic powder, chili powder, cinnamon, salt, and pepper then toss with your fingertips to evenly coat.
 Roast for 15-20 minutes, or until squash is tender, stirring halfway through.
-Set aside to cool slightly - can be done a day ahead of time.
+Set aside to cool slightly.

 photo collage of wild rice harvest bowls